Therapy can benefit you in different ways and can ultimately help you to move towards real and lasting change.

 Sessions last for 50 minutes and would normally be at the same time each week.

 For some people, several weeks or months of therapy brings clarity and relief around a specific issue.
-For others, deeper or longer-standing struggles may need longer term work.
+For others, deeper or longer-standing issues may need longer term work.

 I’m experienced at working with a range of issues, including:

-abuse - addictions - anger - anxiety - bereavement and grief - body image - bullying - compulsive behaviours - confidence - death - depression - eating issues - family issues - guilt - health issues - identity - intimacy - kink & fetishes - LGBTQIA+ issues - loss - low mood - men's issues - neglect - pornography use - relationships - self - self esteem - self harm - sex related issues - sexuality - spirituality - stress - study related issues - suicidal thoughts - trauma - work related issues
+abuse - addictions - alcohol use - anger - anxiety - bereavement and grief - body image - bullying - compulsive behaviours - confidence - death - depression - drug use - eating issues - family issues - guilt - health issues - identity - intimacy - kink & fetishes - LGBTQIA+ issues - loss - low mood - men's issues - neglect - pornography use - relationships - self - self esteem - self harm - sex related issues - sexuality - spirituality & religion - stress - study related issues - suicidal thoughts - trauma - work related issues